edgecase/vim-config/README.md

 ## ctags

-Janus includes the TagList plugin, which binds `:Tlist` to an overview panel that lists all ctags for easy navigation.
+Includes the TagList plugin, which binds `:Tlist` to an overview panel that lists all ctags for easy navigation.

 **Customizations**: Binds `<Leader>rt` to the ctags command to